BarbyKelly/blog/README.md

 # Project4 - BookBlog

 This project is created as part of Code Institute's Software Development course.
-[BookBlog's](https://bkblog-fdb72a8c4df9.herokuapp.com/) layout and code is heavily based on Code Institute's Walk-through project
-["I Think Therefore I Blog"](https://github.com/Code-Institute-Solutions/blog/tree/main).
+[BookBlog's](https://bkblog-fdb72a8c4df9.herokuapp.com/) layout and code is based on Code Institute's Walk-through project ["I Think Therefore I Blog"](https://github.com/Code-Institute-Solutions/blog/tree/main).
 BookBlog has no commercial intention.
 Aim of this project was to create a blog where Site Users can share book reviews, or create articles for the bookblog, comment on the reviews/books/blog posts.
 All of the articles, reviews, comments and suggestions need to be approved by BookBlog's Admin.
 Bookblogs theme: books and experiences related to energy work, ascension, natural methods to work on wellbeing, heureka moments, serendipity, beautiful changes in life and similar.